 Some of the information came from travellers and written accounts.
 Some apparently came purely from imagination, eg in a frigid climate, people are depicted as having huge ears to wrap themselves against the cold.

-The map was drawn on a single sheet of parchment (probably calf skin), bigger than 4 by 5 feet (1.2 by 1.5 meters).
+The map was drawn on a single sheet of parchment (probably calf skin), bigger than 4 by 5 feet (1.2 by 1.5 metres).
 It has yellowed with age, and the colours mostly have faded or flaked off.
 Rivers and sea, once bright blue and green, are brown.
 Oddly, the Red Sea is still bright red.

 During the Dark Ages, much previously revealed knowledge was lost.
-Only through the work of monks who copied old drawing and scripts did some survive.
+Only through the work of monks who copied old drawings and scripts did some survive.
 Even many monks couldn't read, so when they copied information they had a high chance of error.
 A perfect example is that the words for Africa and Europe are transposed.

 The map's purpose is uncertain.
 A note requests the prayers of "all who possess this history, or shall hear or read or see it," which suggests an educational purpose.
 Its more than 500 pictures could have provided endless subjects for lectures or sermons.